gwtproject/gwt-core/README.md

 ## System Requirements

-**GWT Timer requires GWT 2.9.0 or newer!**
+**GWT Core requires GWT 2.9.0 or newer!**

 ## Dependencies

-GWT Timer does not depend on any other module.
+GWT Core does not depend on any other module.

 ## Listing of classes from gwt-user's core